WilliamAu1/William-Au-Portfolio/Change Detection in FINTRAC Reporting/detect_str_chg.md

 ## Introduction

-The Financial Transactions and Reports Analysis Centre (FINTRAC) is the country’s regulator of proceeds of crime, such as money laundering, bribery and terrorist financing.
+The Financial Transactions and Reports Analysis Centre (FINTRAC) is the Canada’s regulator of proceeds of crime, such as money laundering, bribery and terrorist financing.
 Regulated sectors, such as banks, credit unions and insurance companies, must report certain transactions to FINTRAC to enable their investigations and enforcement.
 One such